-Yes.
-Accommodation will be offered in student housing or at off-campus alternatives.
+Yes, accommodation will be offered in student housing.

-Will I need to pay to stay in on-campus accommodation?
+Will I need to pay to stay in student accommodation?

-Yes, but the University of Auckland will provide a NZ$1,000 grant to new students at the China Learning Centres to help cover your relocation and accommodation costs.
+Yes, but the University of Auckland will provide a NZ$1,000 grant (less bank fees) to new students at the China Learning Centres to help cover your relocation and accommodation costs.

 Online learning mode